 An Attachment of Earnings Order is made to take money from your wages in order to go towards paying your debts.
 Therefore you must be in paid employment.
 Like an Administration Order there are certain requirements to an Attachment of Earnings Order.
 You must be behind with atleast one payment and you must owe more than £50.

-If you have a CCJ with a creditor which you haven't paid, then the creditor might apply to the court for an Attachment of Earnings Order.
+If you have a CCJ with a creditor that you haven't paid, then the creditor might apply to the court for an Attachment of Earnings Order.
 If the order is granted, your employer is told to deduct the money from your wages in order to pay the debt to the court, which is then paid to the creditor.
 Your employer may also deduct £1 for administration every time they do this.

 If a creditor applies for an Attachment of Earnings Order against you, you will be supplied with an N56 form.
 You must complete the form accurately and truthfully, filling in your details and suggesting an affordable repayment that you can afford.
 You will need to fill in your incomings, outgoings, including what you pay to your creditors.